Huang YongAn

 • Education Level:Postgraduate (Doctoral)

-• Degree:Doctoral Degree
+• Degree:Doctoral Degree in Engineering

 • Alma Mater:Northwestern Polytechnical University